Vol. 2026 · The Rights · Special Edition

 Plenty.
 Here's the short list.

-- Casework.
-Help getting a federal or state agency to do its job.
-Federal: Social Security, Medicare, the VA, immigration (USCIS), the IRS, passports, federal student aid.
-State: Medicaid, SNAP, unemployment, the DMV, professional licensing, child welfare.
-Most offices need a signed Privacy Release Form first.
-Staff spend more time on this than on anything else.
+Help getting a federal or state agency to do its job: Social Security, USCIS, Medicaid, SNAP, the VA.
+Staff spend more time here than on anything else.

-- A meeting.
-Realistic.
-The Congressional Management Foundation's 2017 staff survey found 97% of congressional staff say in-person constituent visits to DC offices and 94% to district offices have “some or a great deal of impact.”
-One realistic caveat: most meetings are with the Legislative Assistant who covers the issue area, not the member directly — and that's still useful.
+Realistic and welcomed.
+97% of congressional staff say constituent visits have “some or a great deal of impact.”
+Most meetings are with the LA who covers the issue, still useful.

-- Asking your rep to cosponsor a bill.
-Real and routine.
-Cosponsorship is procedurally a member-to-member ask — your rep has to sign on themselves, you can't add them — but constituent pressure to cosponsor is the standard advocacy ask, and offices treat it as a measurable signal of member support.
+Varies by chamberYou can also ask your rep to cosponsor a bill.
+Cosponsorship is a member-to-member action, so only your rep can sign on, but constituent pressure to cosponsor is the standard advocacy ask, and offices treat it as a measurable signal.

 All of these are things your office is set up to handle.
 None of them are favors.